jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

   (e) comply with section 217L.

 ### 217G Certification of freshwater farm plan
-(1) The farm operator must, within the prescribed time frame, submit a freshwater farm plan to a certifier.
+(1) A farm operator who must, under section 217E(1AAA), submit a freshwater farm plan for certification must do so within the prescribed time frame.
 (2) The certifier must certify a freshwater farm plan if the certifier is satisfied that the plan complies with the requirements in section 217F.
 (3) The certifier must, as soon as practicable, notify the relevant regional council— (a) that the freshwater farm plan has been certified; and (b) the date on which it was certified.
 (4) This section applies, with any necessary modifications, to a certified freshwater farm plan that is required by regulations to be amended and recertified.

-### 217H Audit of farm for compliance with certified freshwater farm plan
+### 217H Audit of farm for compliance with freshwater farm plan
 (1) A farm operator must—
-  (a) arrange, within the prescribed time frame, for an auditor to audit the farm for compliance with the certified freshwater farm plan; and
+  (a) arrange, within the prescribed time frame, for an auditor to audit the farm for compliance with the freshwater farm plan; and
   (b) arrange for further audits to be carried out at the frequency required by regulations.
 (2) The audit must be completed in the manner prescribed in regulations.
-(3) The farm operator must provide the auditor with— (a) an up-to-date copy of the certified freshwater farm plan and any relevant information; and (b) any further information that the auditor reasonably requests for the purpose of the audit; and (c) reasonable access to the farm (or any part of it) for the purpose of any audit inspection.
+(3) The farm operator must provide the auditor with reasonable access to the farm (or any part of it) for the purpose of any audit inspection.
-(4) After completing the audit, the auditor must—
-  (a) provide the farm operator with a report of the auditor’s findings on whether the farm achieves compliance with the certified freshwater farm plan; and
-  (b) if the auditor finds that the farm achieves compliance, provide that report to the relevant regional council.
-(5) If the auditor finds that the farm fails to achieve compliance with the certified freshwater farm plan,— (a) the auditor’s report—
-    (i) must include reasons why the farm failed to achieve compliance; and (ii) specify reasonable time frames by which compliance must be achieved; and (iii) may include recommendations on how compliance may be achieved; and (b) the auditor must give the farm operator a reasonable opportunity to respond to the report; and (c) the auditor must, after the prescribed period has expired, provide the farm operator and the relevant regional council with a final report—
-    (i) setting out the auditor’s findings (including the findings of the first report); and (ii) stating whether compliance was achieved; and (iii) including any recommendations from the auditor.
+(4)
+(5)

 ### 217I Functions of regional councils
 (1) For the purposes of this Part, a regional council has the following functions:
-  (a) to enforce the observance of the requirements of this Part and regulations to the extent that their powers under this Act enable them to do so; and
+  (a) to enforce the observance of the requirements of this Part and regulations to the extent that its powers under this Act enable it to do so; and
-  (b) to monitor compliance by farm operators with their duties under this Part and with any requirements in regulations; and (c) to receive notifications of freshwater farm plans that have been certified; and (ca) to appoint certifiers and auditors under section 217K; and (d) to receive audit reports and related notifications from auditors.
+  (b) to monitor compliance by farm operators with their duties under this Part and with any requirements in regulations; and (c) to receive notifications of freshwater farm plans that have been certified; and (ca) to appoint certifiers and auditors under section 217K; and (d) to receive audit reports and related notifications from auditors; and (e) to monitor the delivery of certification or audit services, or both, by approved industry organisations in the council's region for compliance with this Part and with any applicable requirements prescribed in regulations.
-(2) A regional council may require a farm operator to produce a certified freshwater farm plan for inspection.
+(2) A regional council may do all or any of the following:
+  (a) require a farm operator to produce a freshwater farm plan for inspection:
+  (b) require information from an approved industry organisation that the council considers reasonably necessary for carrying out its functions under this section:
+  (c) notify the Minister of any significant or persistent concerns regarding the performance under this Part of an approved industry organisation operating in the council’s region, including concerns arising in the course of the council’s exercise of its functions under subsection (1)﻿(e).

 ### 217J Records that must be kept by regional council
-A regional council must keep and maintain, in relation to each farm in its jurisdiction, a record of— (a) whether the farm has a certified freshwater farm plan; and (b) the date the plan was last certified; and
+A regional council must keep and maintain, in relation to each farm in its jurisdiction, a record of— (a) the date that each farm that is required under section 217D(1) to have a freshwater farm plan was last audited for compliance with the plan; and
+  (b) if the farm’s freshwater farm plan is required under section 217E(1AAA) or (4) to be certified,—
+    (i) whether the farm’s freshwater farm plan is certified; and (ii) if the farm’s freshwater farm plan is certified, the date the plan was last certified; and (c)
-  (c) the date the farm was last audited for compliance with the plan; and (d) any other information required by regulations.
+  (d) any other information required by regulations.

 ### 217K Regional council must appoint certifiers and auditors